 In the mergers and acquisitions landscape there is very little margin for error, which could explain why more deals fail than meet or exceed goals.
-The number of factors contributing to failed acquisitions is certainly a long list, and applies to every stage of the process, from M&A pipeline management through post-merger integration steps.
+The number of factors contributing to failed acquisitions is certainly a long list, and applies to every stage of the process, from M&A pipeline management through post-merger integration.

 At Midaxo we feel one of the major gaps in traditional due diligence is the lack of modern technology.
 Companies are using Excel, E-Mail, and VDRs, but are these tools making teams more efficient in their deal review?

-Successful acquirers enter the due diligence process with a strong, well-articulated deal thesis, typically answering the question: “How will buying this business make my existing business more valuable?”
+Successful acquirers enter the M&A due diligence process with a strong, well-articulated deal thesis, typically answering the question: “How will buying this business make my existing business more valuable?”
 From there, teams request key information from sellers, review documents, flag issues/risks, and ultimately answer their hypothesis to generate a price for purchase, or abandon the deal.